Minn. lawmakers begin touring state to look at bonding-request projects

-ST. PAUL — Minnesota lawmakers hit the road last week to start three months of tours to sites of public works projects that state agencies and local governments are asking them to fund next year.
+ST. PAUL, Minn. — Minnesota lawmakers hit the road last week to start three months of tours to sites of public works projects that state agencies and local governments are asking them to fund next year.
 Total cost: $5.3 billion.

 That is a record-shattering figure for state bonding requests.
 Funding appeals for capital improvements always go up, but this year the ask shot up from $3.3 billion in 2018.